langchain-ai/langgraph/docs/docs/concepts/index.md

 Any "intelligent" system needs memory to function.
 AI agents are no different, requiring memory across one or more timeframes:

-- they _always_ need to remember the steps already taken **within this task** (to avoid repeating itself when answering a given query)
+- they _always_ need to remember the steps already taken **within this task** (to avoid repeating itself when answering a given query).
-- they _typically_ need to remember the previous turns within a multi-turn conversation with a user (for coreference resolution and additional context)
+- they _typically_ need to remember the previous turns within a multi-turn conversation with a user (for coreference resolution and additional context).
-- they _ideally_ "remember" context from previous interactions with the user and from actions in a given "environment" (such as an application context) to be more personalized and efficient in its behavior
+- they _ideally_ need to "remember" context from previous interactions with the user and from actions in a given "environment" (such as an application context) to be more personalized and efficient in its behavior.

-That last form of memory covers a lot (personalization, optimization, continual learning, etc.) and is beyond the scope of this conversation, though it can be easily integrated in any LangGraph workflow, and we are actively exploring the best way to expose this functionality natively.
+That last form of memory covers a lot (personalization, optimization, continual learning, etc.) and is beyond the scope of this conversation, although it can be easily integrated in any LangGraph workflow, and we are actively exploring the best way to expose this functionality natively.

 The first two forms of memory are natively supported by the [StateGraph](https://langchain-ai.github.io/langgraph/reference/graphs/#langgraph.graph.StateGraph) API via [checkpointers](https://langchain-ai.github.io/langgraph/reference/checkpoints/#basecheckpointsaver).